CCurl/S4/README.md

 I think of S4 as a stack-based, RPN, Forth-like, virtual CPU/VM that can have as many registers, functions, and amount of user ram as the system supports.

-A register is identified by up to 3 lower-case characters, so there is a maximum or (26x26x26) = 17576 registers available.
+A register is identified by up to 3 UPPER-case characters, so there is a maximum or (26x26x26) = 17576 registers available.
 I tend to think of registers as built-in variables.
+Reading, setting, incrementing or decrementing a register is a single operation.

 A function is identified by any number of UPPER-case characters.
 The maximum number of functions is set in the config.h file.